Marcos Jr proclaimed next Philippine president with huge win | Politics

 They will lead a nation battered by COVID-19 lockdowns, crushing poverty, gaping inequality, Muslim and communist insurgencies, crime and political divisions further inflamed by the May 9 election.

+With his 92-year-old mother, Imelda Marcos, his wife, family and siblings beside him, Marcos Jr.'s hands were raised by the Senate president and House speaker in a plenary hall bedecked with a huge Philippine flag to applause from the audience, which included diplomats.

+“I'm humbled,” he later told reporters.
+“I thank our people and, beyond that, I promise you that we may not be perfect but we will always strive to perfection.” ''I ask you all pray for me, wish me well.
+I want to do well because when the president does well, the country does well,'' he said, without taking any questions.

-Marcos Jr., a 64-year-old former governor, congressman and senator, has refused to acknowledge or apologise for massive human rights violations and plunder under his father's strongman rule and has defended his legacy.
+Marcos Jr., a 64-year-old former governor, congressman and senator, has refused to acknowledge or apologize for massive human rights violations and plunder under his father's rule and has defended his legacy.

 When they take office, Marcos Jr. and Sara Duterte will likely face demands to prosecute her father over thousands of killings of mostly poor suspects under his yearslong crackdown on illegal drugs.
 The deaths are currently under investigation by the International Criminal Court.